webdev498/ionic-weather/README.md

 And visit `http://localhost:4200` in your browser.

+### Login to E&C Weathermatic Account:

+    elon.mitchell@weathermatic.com / Ec3633m$

-### We use cordova-icon's to populate icons.
+### Troubleshooting: We use cordova-icon's to populate icons.
 Install it to your system by doing the following:

     npm install cordova-icon -g